core-wg/oscore/draft-ietf-core-object-security.md

 This section describes how to derive the initial parameters in the security context, given a small set of input parameters.
 We also give indications on how applications should select the input parameters.

-The following input parameters SHALL be established in a previous phase:
+The following input parameters SHALL be pre-established:

 * Context Identifier (Cid)
 * Base Key (base_key)
 * AEAD Algorithm (Alg)
    - Default is AES-CCM-64-64-128 (value 12)

-The following input parameters MAY be established in a previous phase:
+The following input parameters MAY be pre-established:

 * Sender ID
    - Defaults are 0x00 for the endpoint intially being client, and 0x01 for the endpoint initially being server